RESOURCES

 In CC mode, the power supply regulates the current.
 This is typically considered the "safety" mode, but it can also be used in other ways.
 The output current is constant and determined by the user's current limit setting.
 In CV mode, the power supply controls the output voltage, which is constant, and user determined.

 In some chemical processes, the power supply needs to deliver a pre-determined set of power, also called constant power (CP).
 This calls for constant process monitoring and a programmable power supply that dynamically communicates with the control system.
 Programming is achieved by the controller, and the power supply responds to these commands.
-This kind of power supply can even have a controller built-in, where the user simply writes and runs a program that fits their process.
+A programmable power supply can even have a controller built-in, where the user simply writes and runs a program that fits their process.
 A standard programmable power supply thus fits the user's specific, varying demands.

 Is Programmable the Same as Adjustable in Power Supplies?